JMAConsulting/wp.represent-api.opennorth.ca/README.md

 = 1.2 =

-Post on github.com/JMAConsulting under new name of wp.represent-api.opennorth.ca of code from https://downloads.wordpress.org/plugin/represent-api.1.1.zip
+Post on github.com/JMAConsulting under new name of wp.represent-api.opennorth.ca of code from https://downloads.wordpress.org/plugin/represent-api.1.1.zip .
+Note that it is no longer available from https://wordpress.org/plugins/represent-api/ due to an unspecified Guideline Violation.

 = 1.1 =